Temple Summer in Germany

 • Contemporary Issues Special Topics Course (3 credits)

-• This course is available for credit as any of the following (you will select one):
+• This course is available for credit as German 3220: Special Topics in German History and Culture.
+Cross-listings are expected in the following departments:

 • Sociology 3240: Selected Topic in Sociology

-• Taught in English by Temple program director Dr. Andrea Schmidt
+• Taught in English by program director Dr. Andrea Schmidt

 Following the first four-week program, stay in Leipzig to begin language study or complete an additional four weeks of intensive German at our partner institution, interDaF.